alessandroooo/optimization/_posts/2025-12-25-performance0.md

 Data redundancies can be present at the column or row level.
 At the column level small data types should be preferred.
 For character data, **NVARCHAR2** requires more space than **VARCHAR2** and should only be used, if needed.
 Numeric data should not be stored using character types.

 At the row level, table normalization reduces redundancies and overall storage consumption present in the table data.
 The idea is to split a table into multiple tables, each having fewer columns and fewer rows.
+One example of the various forms, is the Boyce Codd normal form (BCNF).
+In that case, whenever a set of columns X determines another set of columns Y, X must be unique in the table.
+This is where storage is saved.

 #### Partitioning
 <a href="https://docs.oracle.com/en/database/oracle/oracle-database/19/vldbg/partition-concepts.html">Partitioning</a> divides a table into smaller pieces and involves at maximum two levels.